MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 After launching Teams, select the **Calls** tab on your left to see suggested contacts.
 Select the **Video** icon on the contact card to call a suggested contact, or use the search bar to find a contact and call them.

 >[!Note]
 > Starting in the April 2020 release, Remote Assist users (HoloLens and mobile) can initiate a cloud-based recording of a one-to-one call with one Teams desktop user.
-If you are not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
+If you're not using the April 2020 release or later, you can only record a one-to-one call with a Remote Assist HoloLens user if you initiate the call using the **Teams Meet Now** feature.
 (The Meet Now feature is not available for Teams mobile users.)
 Learn more about the [Meet Now feature](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/teams-pc-all#cloud-based-recording-of-one-to-one-calls-using-teams-meet-now).

 ### Make a one-to-one call to a Remote Assist user outside your company